00Himnshi/Assignment_Tracker/README.md

 - **Check Updates:** The `check_updates` function extracts assignments and checks if any new assignments have been posted by comparing them with previously posted assignments stored in a text file.
 - **Extract Assignment Details:** The `extract_assignment_details` function scrapes necessary information such as submission status, grading status, due date, time remaining, and last modified date for an assignment based on the user's choice and displays it to the user.
 - **Submit URL:** The `get_submit_url` function provides a direct link to the submission page of a particular assignment.
-### send.py
-This program

 ### send.py & send_updates
-send contains python code for sending WhatsApp update using Twilio's API when there’s an update on the ERP portal. send_updates used the checkupdates function imported from main.py and triggers send.py to notify about any new assignments.
+send.py contains python code for sending WhatsApp update using Twilio's API when there’s an update on the ERP portal. send_updates useds the checkupdates function imported from main.py and triggers send.py to notify about any new assignments.

 ## Demo Video link:
 https://drive.google.com/drive/folders/1VSAFCdkwYqYqGXZmB64IBTLzzibHrFAj?usp=sharing